 When Should I Complain?

-Householders meeting the criteria for election advertising (i.e. that are distributed during the election period) must be reported to Elections Canada after the election and are subject to the campaign's spending limit.
+Householders that are distributed during the election period, where the mail-out could not be stopped after the issue of the writ, must be reported to Elections Canada after the election and are subject to the campaign's spending limit.